QMonkey/monkey-vim/README.md

 sudo make install
 ```

-> `--with-x` adds X11 support (clipboard, drag & drop).
-Note that `--with-wayland` is on by default with `--with-features=huge`, and a single GTK4 build runs on both Wayland and X11 by auto-detecting the display server.
+> `--with-x` adds X11 support (clipboard, drag & drop); `--with-wayland` enables native Wayland support (`+wayland`, `+wayland_clipboard`).
+A single GTK3 build runs on both Wayland and X11 by auto-detecting the display server at runtime.
+Use this if you need both — e.g., WSLg (no Wayland clipboard), where clipboard goes through XWayland but display is Wayland.

 **kmscon / text console** (no GUI)